 In retrospect, I recognize his PTSD for what it was, and see how it must have impacted his everyday life.
 The sleeplessness, shaking hands, chain smoking, dislike of crowds, his introversion – all impacts of the trauma itself.

 Today, there are so many ways Traditional Chinese Medicine can offer support to Veterans, easing the burden brought about by the aftermath of post-war trauma, both emotionally and physically.

 One primary example is the advent, and overwhelming success, of the NADA Acupuncture Protocols.
 NADA is a protocol of ten auricular (ear) acupuncture points which are used in conjunction with other therapies for PTSD, pain management, anxiety / stress symptoms, insomnia, nightmares, and to minimize symptoms of withdrawal from drugs and alcohol.

 Today, there are millions of military men and women who would potentially benefit from such supportive treatments.
 If my Father were alive today, I would embrace him in awe of all he gave and lived through, and I would say "thank you!"
 Ask us more, we’d be honored to be part of your path of wellness.

-NADA ear acupuncture is an adjunct therapy which is clinically effective, cost-efficient, drug-free and compatible cross-culturally.
+NADA ear-acupuncture is a clinically effective, adjunct therapy which is cost-efficient, drug-free and compatible cross-culturally.

 The process involves the gentle placement of up to five very thin, sterilized disposable needles into specific acupuncture points on each ear.